issei-m/symfony14-di-support/README.md

 It should be cloned this repository, and you need to configure something to work this project. (e.g.VirturlHost, etc)

-Next, Execute above following command to get the necessary some libraries with Composer.
+Next, Execute following command to get the necessary some libraries with Composer.

     php composer selfupdate && php composer install